10 Useful tips for visiting Venice

 A valid list of useful tips for Venice tourists certainly cannot skip the great annual events that the city hosts, such as the Carnival, the Art and Architecture Biennale, the Redeemer, the Venice Film Festival and the Historic Regatta: during these periods, the flow of tourists increases considerably and it is advisable to book a hotel and all the other services well in advance to avoid Venice tourism problem.
 Our events page will allow you to stay abreast of the most important events in Venice: exhibitions, concerts and shows not to be missed during your holiday!

 Curiosities about Venice

 Venice guards in every corner beautiful works of art, churches, museums and palaces that are often not well known.
-If after visiting the main attractions you still have time, you should read our 'Hidden Treasures' column: written by our trusted guide Francesca, they will open the doors to unknown places, including legends, mysteries and secrets of Venice and its lagoon....
-And for a truly unique experience, you can also ask about the availability of Francesca for a private guided tour of Venice and agree with her the route taking into account her valuable Venice tips for travelers!
+If after visiting the main attractions you still have time, you should read our 'Hidden Treasures' column: you will be able to discover unknown places, including legends, mysteries and secrets of Venice and its lagoon....
+And for a truly unique experience you can also plan a fully personalized private guided tour of Venice, and decide upon the itinerary with our guides, who will provide you with endless Venice tips for travelers!

 The Lagoon Islands

 Among the Venice travel advice, the islands of the lagoon are often neglected, small oasis that enclose the true heart of Venice.
 It is possible to book one of the many organized boat tours, which usually include only the main islands (Murano, Burano, Torcello), or getting around Venice by vaporetto and the islands of the lagoon in autonomy: public transport enables to reach both the three main islands and the more mysterious San Servolo, Le Vignole and St. Lazzaro degli Armeni...
 Alternatively, the comfortable Venice City Sightseeing tourist boats will also allow you to reach the main islands avoiding public transport overcrowding!

 Venice Public Transport